vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

   - name: Infoboard template
     url: https://templates.peakboard.com/Company_Information_PDF/en
 ---
 More and more people have been using Peakboard Hub as a file management system.
-And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now use the *Hub files data source* to use your Hub files directly in your Peakboard applications!

-query the metadata of your files in Peakboard Hub, opening the window for many exciting applications.
+And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now pull Hub files (and all associated metadata) directly into your Peakboard applications, by using the new *Hub files data source*---opening the door to wide array of exciting applications.

 We will discuss these options in today's article along with a detailed look into the data source.
 We will build a dynamic information board.
 The end user can upload PDF documents to the Hub file system, and the application dynamically shows the PDFs in different categories depending on the folder they are placed in.
 So the file system and the uploaded PDFs actually shape the appearance of the information board.